How to Auto-Respond to Customer Emails Using AI

 {{ trigger.body }}

-Return a structured object with reply (the message text) and confidence (high/medium/low) so the next step can branch on it.
+Use the node's Response Schema to force structured JSON output with reply (the message text) and confidence (high/medium/low), and name an Output Variable (for example agent) so the next step can branch on it.

 Step 4: Condition - Auto-Send or Human Review